 We are subject to risks incidental to the ownership and operation of commercial real estate.
 These risks include, among others, the risks normally associated with changes in the general economic climate, trends in the retail industry, creditworthiness of tenants, competition for tenants and customers, changes in tax laws, interest rate and foreign currency levels, the availability of financing, and potential liability under environmental and other laws.
 Our regional malls, Premium Outlet Centers, The Mills, and community/lifestyle centers rely heavily upon anchor tenants like most retail properties.
 Four retailers occupied 532 of the approximately 1,376 anchor stores in the properties as of December 31, 2008.
-An affiliate of one of these retailers is one of our limited partners.
+An affiliate of one of these retailers is a limited partner in the Operating Partnership.